-I have my posting message but I haven't met with my BGRS rep yet.
-Can I list or buy a property?
+I have my posting message but I haven't met with Brookfield yet.
+Can I list my property?

 Yes.
 During the busiest posting season, you may have a long wait before you have your meeting.
 You may not want to lose that time in selling your home.
 There is no problem listing your homes for sale or even selling your property before you meet with your Brookfield rep. We can advise you about what to do.

 I haven't sold my house here.
 Can I go on my House Hunting Trip before it sells?